Koodalmanikyam Temple: Temple ponds

 There are four ponds that are located in and around the temple.
 The largest of the four are "Kuttan Kulam", located outside the compound on the eastern side, and "Kulipini Theertham", located inside the compound.
 Kulipini Theertham is believed to have been sanctified by the sage (maharishi) Kulipini, who held a great ritual sacrifice, a yajna, at the spot.
 Water from this source is used for rituals and ceremonies within the temple.

 Priests are allowed to take part in the ceremonies after cleansing themselves at the Kuttan Kulam outside the temple and then have to take a dip in Kulipini Theertham before entering sanctum sanctorum.
 The pond outside the compound located at the western side is called "Padinjare Kulam" and the pond outside the compound located at the southern side is called "Thekke Kulam".
 These three water bodies constitute a significant area as much as the size of the temple itself.
 Except Kulipini Theertham the other three water bodies are open to the public.

+controversy

+In a caste based discrimination at the famed Sree Koodalmanikyam temple in Kerala, the temple tantris from the upper caste community refused to perform poojas for several days after a person from the Hindu-Ezhava OBC community was appointed to the garland making and associated works) post of the temple.Succumbing to the pressure from the tantris, the Koodalmanikyam Devaswaom authorities temporarily posted the employee for office work and posted another worker from an upper caste community as the 'Kazhakam'.

+Later, State Human Rights Commission ordered the Cochin Devaswom commissioner and the Koodalmanikyam temple’s executive officer to conduct an investigation and submit a report within two weeks.